12 Hours Tauranga

 90 Maunganui Road, Mt Maunganui

 No doubt by now you are ready for your next cuppa of the day.
-Find Luca Café in the heart of Mount Maunganui serving delicious coffee roasted by Coffee Supreme, that hits the spot every time.
+Find Luca Café in the heart of Mount Maunganui serving delicious coffee roasted by Coffee Supreme - it hits the spot every time.
 If you are feeling peckish (again), they serve locally sourced goodness such as bagels and donuts as the perfect accompaniment to your coffee.

 Hop in the car again and drive the 15 minutes to Papamoa.